 The front fascia has a tiny resemblance to the Tata Tiago if you focus on the concave nose and the Mercedes A-Class with those sharp headlamps.
 The bumper has a clean design and wears full-width gloss black trim with tall outer ends.
 The level of aggression is moderate at best.

 The profile looks sporty thanks to the sleek greenhouse and the sloping roofline.
 The Izera concept car was probably better off without those gloss black fender flares that leave an odd crossover impression.
-The wheel design looks basic, but expect to see the company modify areas on which feedback is strong.
+The wheel design looks basic, but expect to see the company modify areas in which feedback is strong.

 The interior design is perhaps more impressive.
 Set in a light tone and accented with gold trim, the cabin has a fine level of elegance to it.
-Add the sleek floating centre console, the seamless front AC vent on the passenger side and the virtual instrument cluster and infotainment system displays to the mix and what you have here is quite a polished (pun-intended) electric hatchback ready to appeal the young and techie customers.
+Add the sleek floating centre console, the seamless front AC vent on the passenger side and the virtual instrument cluster and infotainment system displays to the mix and what you have here is quite a polished electric hatchback ready to appeal the young and techie customers.
 The omission of a conventional floor console frees up a lot of space at the front and adds plenty of storage space on the floor.

 Lukasz Maliczenko, Director of Product Technical Development, ElectroMobility Poland, has said that the Izera hatchback will have a range of up to 400 km and a 0-100 km/h acceleration time of under 8 seconds.